 Hello little and bigger ones!
-We have been receiving many feedback lately on your thoughts about the WATCHU and understood that battery life, tracking, notifications, feature listening and resistance to water were your top five concerns.
-To help you make the best use out of or your WATCHU, we have some gathered a few advises on how to use this handy watch.
+We have been receiving feedback lately on your thoughts about the WATCHU and understood that battery life, tracking, notifications, feature listening and resistance to water were your top five concerns.
+To help you make the best use out of your WATCHU, we have some gathered advice on how to use this handy watch.

 Many of you have expressed concerns about the need to charge the WATCHU too many times.
 Nevertheless, one single charge allows 120 hours of use.
 To be able to reach that amount, we recommend that, initially you do 3 consecutive charges of 12, 8 and again 8 hours, respectively.
 Then, we urge you not to attach the cable to a plug as it can damage your WATCHU’s battery permanently.
 That can truly be the worst you can do to your WATCHU as, along with the battery, it can impair the device.

 This one is a tricky point!
 What is the difference between LBS and GPS?
 Global Positioning System (GPS) is a tracking system that gets its signal by satellite and allows an accuracy of 30 cm whether Location-based Service (LBS) localizes through a GSM ID and its position error can be of about 10 meters.
 Your WATCHU comes with both systems so that if GPS is not available it can get a LBS signal and give a location obtained by triangulating telephone towers.
 However, your device is designed to be used outside and when the watch has been indoors for some time it can often switch to LBS.
 That would lead to pick up the nearest cell tower signal as a location.

 For more precision in the location of the device we recommend that you select the automatic tracking feature instead of the manual.
 To do that you have to open your WATCHU GPS app > Watch Settings > Tracking mode and select “automatic mode”.